thbishop/fission/README.md

 # Fission

 ## Intro
-Fission is a simple command line tool for cloning of VMware Fusion VMs.
+Fission is a simple command line tool for managing VMware Fusion VMs.

 ## Install